youssefaltai/task50/README.md

 1. Run the following command `touch database.db`
 2. Run the following command `export DATABASE_URL=sqlite:///database.db`
-3. Run the Python console typing `python` or `python3` and hitting Enter
+3. Run the Python console by typing `python` or `python3` and hitting Enter
 4. Type `from app import db` and hit Enter
 5. Type `db.create_all()` and hit Enter
 6. Type `exit()` and hit Enter to exit the Python console